When Did Last Names Come About

 In other parts of Europe, the development of last names followed different trajectories.
 In Scandinavia, patronymic surnames were the norm for a long time, with the suffix "-son" or "-sen" added to the father's name.
 It wasn't until the 19th and 20th centuries that many Scandinavian countries mandated the adoption of fixed, hereditary surnames.

 Eastern Europe also exhibited diverse naming practices.
-In Poland, for example, surnames began to appear in the 14th century, initially among the nobility.
+And in Poland, for example, surnames began to appear in the 14th century, initially among the nobility.
 In Russia, surnames became more common in the 16th and 17th centuries, particularly among the upper classes, but their adoption by the peasantry was a much slower process.

 Trends and Latest Developments in Surname Studies